Baigan Choka: Delicious Roasted Eggplant Breakfast Dish (Great with Sada Roti)

 Ingredients for baigan choka

-• optional: feel free to add fresh Caribbean flavors like chadon beni or green seasoning.
+Feel free to tweek this recipe by adding fresh Caribbean flavors like chadon beni or green seasoning.
 To make the dish similar to baingan ka chokha, try adding tomatoes, chilis, ginger, mustard oil, coriander leaves and hing.

 How to make baigan choka